 The Halls branded the mission "a complete failure" and targeted Nangle, labeling him as a man without any genuine sense of gentle, peace-loving, Christian zeal.

-A similar visit undertook by Asenath Nicholson, an American author, drew unwelcome attention to the expenditure and income of the Achill Mission Colony and raised questions about the benefits of the organization.
+A similar visit undertaken by Asenath Nicholson, an American author, drew unwelcome attention to the expenditure and income of the Achill Mission Colony and raised questions about the benefits of the organization.

 Nangle's physical and mental health had been precarious since his youth.
 He endured symptoms of what would now be termed bipolar.